gofair-foundation/fip/docs/GettingStarted.md

 - Select the tab: **From Project Template**

-- Enter a name for your FIP: We recommend [Community acronym] FIP (for better findability avoid using '_' in the name)
+- Enter a name for your FIP: We recommend *[Community acronym] FIP* (for better findability avoid using '_' in the name)

-- Select a template from the drop-down list
+- Add a short description of the FIP

-You’ll see here 4 templates
+- Select the **FIP template** from the drop-down list You’ll see here 4 templates

-- select **FAIR Implementation Profile**
+- FAIR Implementation Profile (FIP)
-Later, when minting nanopublications, you’ll use the other templates:
 - A FAIR Implementation Community (FIC)
 - A FAIR Enabling Resource from FAIRsharing
 - A FAIR Enabling Resource (FER)

 - Click **Save**.
 This will bring you to the FIP questionnaire.
 You can now start to work with the FIP Wizard questionnaire, and make FIP declarations (see below).